fhildeb/ba-distributed-systems/README.md

 > Insight were transformed into 12 practical projects, from which included code project.
 Be aware that some subdirectories are standalone Maven projects.

-1. WIP
+1. Data Algorithms
-   - Hash and Brute Atacks
+   - Hash and Brute Attacks
    - Bitcoin Address Generation
 2. WIP
-   - WIP
+   - RSA Signature Verification
    - WIP
    - WIP
 3.